Spectrum graph coloring and applications to WiFi channel assignment: Introduction

-First, we introduce the problem which fits that of WiFi channel assignment, called the \textsc{Threshold Spectrum Coloring} (TSC) problem: Given a graph~$G$ and a spectrum of~$k$ colors (channels), endowed with a $k\times k$ matrix~$W$ of interferences between them, the goal is to determine the minimum threshold~$t\in\mathbb{R}_{\geq 0}$ such that $(G,W)$ admits a $k$-coloring~$c$ in which the interference at every vertex is at most~$t$, i.e., $I_v(G,W,c)\leq t,\ \forall v$.
+First, we introduce the problem which best fits the setting of Wi-Fi channel assignment, which we call \textsc{Threshold Spectrum Coloring} (TSC) problem: Given a graph~$G$ and a spectrum of~$k$ colors (channels), endowed with a $k\times k$ matrix~$W$ of interferences between them, the goal is to determine the minimum threshold~$t\in\mathbb{R}_{\geq 0}$ such that $(G,W)$ admits a $k$-coloring~$c$ (assignment of channels) in which the interference at every vertex is at most~$t$, i.e., $I_v(G,W,c)\leq t,\ \forall v$.
 Such a minimum~$t$ will be called the \emph{minimum $k$-chromatic threshold} of~$(G,W)$, denoted as~$T_k(G,W)$.

-Then, since the TSC problem fixes the parameter~$k$ and aims to minimize the parameter~$t$, it is natural to wonder about the complementary problem: In the \textsc{Chromatic Spectrum Coloring} (CSC) problem, a threshold $t\in\mathbb{R}_{\geq 0}$ is fixed and the spectrum is let to have size the number $|V(G)|$ of vertices, the goal being to determine the minimum number of colors (channels)~$k\in\mathbb{N}$ such that $(G,W)$ admits a $k$-coloring~$c$ in which the interference at every vertex is at most that threshold~$t$.
+Then, since the TSC problem fixes the parameter~$k$ and aims to minimize the parameter~$t$, it is natural to wonder about the complementary problem: In the \textsc{Chromatic Spectrum Coloring} (CSC) problem, a threshold $t\in\mathbb{R}_{\geq 0}$ is fixed and the spectrum is let to have as size the number $|V(G)|$ of vertices, the goal being to determine the minimum number of colors (channels)~$k\in\mathbb{N}$ such that $(G,W)$ admits a $k$-coloring~$c$ (assignment of channels) in which the interference at every vertex is at most that threshold~$t$.
 Such a minimum~$k$ will be called the \emph{$t$-interference chromatic number} of~$(G,W)$, denoted as~$\chi_t(G,W)$.

-This CSC problem has also a tranlation in the context of frequency assignment: It aims to compute the minimum number of frequencies (colors) that guarantee a minimum throughput to every user in the network, so it can be seen as the problem of determining the number of resources required to provide a certain quality of service.
+This CSC problem has also a translation in the context of frequency assignment: It aims to compute the minimum number of frequencies (colors) that guarantee a minimum throughput to every user in the network, so it can be seen as the problem of determining the number of resources required to provide a certain quality of service.

-The remainder of this section presents a case study to illustrate both problems, along with a discussion of relevant related work.
-Section 2 is devoted to theoretical results, showing that both problems are NP-hard and proving upper bounds for the solutions to each problem.
-Section 3 completes the scene with experimental results, proposing a DSATUR-based heuristic for each problem and comparing them with selected reference approaches.
-Finally, Section 4 summarizes our conclusions.